mariannazhang/PowerPoint-auto-coding/readme.md

 # About this code
-The purpose of this code is to automatically code responses from running children live using PowerPoint stimuli to an Excel datasheet (in long format, rather than tidy format).
-This code was written in Visual Basic ("VBA") for PowerPoint on Windows in December 2020, but should work for PowerPoint on Mac (not tested, but should work).
+This code is for researchers running children in a live supervised setting using PowerPoint stimuli to an Excel datasheet (in long format, rather than tidy format).
+This code was developed in December 2020 in Visual Basic ("VBA") on Microsoft PowerPoint on Windows and, as of September 2021, also works for Microsoft PowerPoint 2016 for Mac.
 I'm not sure if there's anything like this for Keynote.

 The template slides (`stimuli.pptm`) are adapted from the [online testing slides from Stanford's Social Learning Lab](http://github.com/sociallearninglab/online_testing_materials), and are designed for use by researchers who run live testing sessions by sharing a PowerPoint slideshow on Zoom.
+The [dictionary custom class](https://github.com/VBA-tools/VBA-Dictionary) was created by Tim Hall.

-There is [an hour long basic video demo of this code](https://stanford.zoom.us/rec/share/vdNnPylMm5UP4nQPozZBKW5riLCHA2-70kaw1uvOUkWbNCb6pE-Ob86nrFj5__lm.3sALdzZfGmAkHRZ4?startTime=1610750420000) (recorded January 15, 2021) available, although this readme goes in more depth and is more up-to-date than the video demo.
-Apologies for the screen share difficulties in the demo!
+There is [an hour long basic video demo of this code](https://stanford.zoom.us/rec/share/vdNnPylMm5UP4nQPozZBKW5riLCHA2-70kaw1uvOUkWbNCb6pE-Ob86nrFj5__lm.3sALdzZfGmAkHRZ4?startTime=1610750420000) (recorded January 15, 2021) available, although there are some screen share difficulties in that video demo, and this readme is more up-to-date than the video demo.

+If you would just like to get started, skip down to one of the "Getting started" sections.

 ## Why run children live using PowerPoint
 Microsoft PowerPoint allows researchers to easily present their studies in a rich and engaging format.
 PowerPoint supports simple animations and sounds that make the experience much more dynamic and engaging, as opposed to filling out a static [Qualtrics](https://www.qualtrics.com/) survey together. **Increased engagement can not only benefit data quality for that study, but also creates a more positive and fun experience that incentivizes parents/guardians and children to return for future studies.**